Monotonicity and Bracketing in Games: Solution Concepts and Axioms

 In $G \otimes H$, each player $i$ chooses an action $a_i$ from $A_i$ and an action $b_i$ from $B_i$---effectively playing both games simultaneously---and earns the sum of payoffs from the two games.
 We call $G$ and $H$ \emph{component games} of the composite game $G \otimes H$.

 To make sense of the summation of payoffs across different games, we of course need to think of payoffs as being quoted in the same units, across all games.
 If payoffs are money, the additive payoff structure of the composite game captures the unrelated nature of the component games, i.e., the action in one does not affect the payoff in the other.
-If payoffs are utilities, the additive structure again captures a sense in which the two games are unrelated.
-While the particular choice of summation (rather than another operation) may seem arbitrary, we argue in Appendix~\ref{app_generalized_product_games} that any other reasonable way of assigning utilities to the composite game boils down to addition after a monotone reparameterization.
+If payoffs are utilities, summing them calls for an additional explanation: ordinal utilities cannot be meaningfully added, and von Neumann--Morgenstern utilities capture preferences over lotteries, which are not a part of our approach.
+We instead adopt a different interpretation of utilities, which we develop in detail in Appendix~\ref{app_generalized_product_games}.
+The starting point is players' ordinal preferences over physical outcomes of strategic interactions.
+We derive an \emph{additive cardinalization}: a unique (up to scaling) cardinal representation of a preference that is additive over combined outcomes from interactions that are separable with respect to the underlying preference.
+In what follows, utilities refer to this additive cardinalization.
+Accordingly, the additive structure of composite games reflects that players perceive the interactions as separable.

 Given mixed strategy profiles $p$ and $q$ for games $G$ and $H$, we define the mixed strategy profile $p \times q$ for the game $G \otimes H$ by

 So, when players are playing $p \times q$ in $G\otimes H$, they independently choose strategies in $G$ from $p$ and in $H$ from $q$.